 - Other inflammatory disorders

-In 2016, Dr. Russo published another study in Cannabis and Cannabinoid Research suggesting that phytocannabinoids like CBD could potentially treat cases of CED.
+In 2016, Dr. Russo published another study in Cannabis and Cannabinoid Research suggesting that phytocannabinoids like CBD could potentially help.

 Can CBD Help with Endocannabinoid Deficiency?

-Current research suggests that CBD may be effective at boosting low levels of endocannabinoids in a person with CED.
+Current research suggests that CBD may be effective at boosting low levels of endocannabinoids.
 Furthermore, the initial studies were done by Dr. Russo only drew connections between a few disorders and CED, but ongoing research suggests that there are many more underlying disorders that may be triggered by low endocannabinoid levels.

 How to Correct an Endocannabinoid Deficiency?

-Correcting an endocannabinoid deficiency is extremely simple: take cannabinoids daily.
-According to Dr. Russo’s 2016 study, phytocannabinoids (particularly CBD) can be used as supplements in order to boost the low levels of endocannabinoids and fewer cannabinoid receptors that are symptomatic of CED.
+Dr. Russo’s 2016 study suggests that phytocannabinoids (particularly CBD) may be used in order to boost the low levels of endocannabinoids.

 In order to effectively do this, it is important that you determine your proper dosage.
 Precise amounts will vary from person to person and will largely depend on your metabolism and the route of administration.
 However, you can use these basic formulas to determine a starting dose: